Organizational justice

 Greenberg (1987) introduced the concept of organizational justice with regard to how an employee judges the behavior of the organization and the employee's resulting attitude and behaviour.
 For example, if a firm makes redundant half of the workers, an employee may feel a sense of injustice with a resulting change in attitude and a drop in productivity.

 Justice or fairness refers to the idea that an action or decision is morally right, which may be defined according to ethics, religion, fairness, equity, or law.
 People are naturally attentive to the justice of events and situations in their everyday lives, across a variety of contexts.
 Individuals react to actions and decisions made by organizations every day.
 An individual's perceptions of these decisions as fair or unfair can influence the individual's subsequent attitudes and behaviors.
 Fairness is often of central interest to organizations because the implications of perceptions of injustice can impact job attitudes and behaviors at work.
 Justice in organizations can include issues related to perceptions of fair pay, equal opportunities for promotion, and personnel selection procedures.

 There are two forms of Organizational Justice; outcome favorability and outcome justice.
 Outcome favorability is a judgement based on personal worth, and outcome justice is based on moral propriety.
-Managers often believe that employees think of justice as justice the desired outcome.
+Managers often believe that employees think of justice as merely the desired outcome.